Serena-O/XAI-Diet-Paper/README.md

-Paper Title: Explainable AI-identified Discriminatory Plasma and Fecal Metabolites of Inflammatory Bowel Disease and their Interactions with Diet
+Paper Title: Explainable AI-identified Discriminatory Plasma and Fecal Metabolites of Inflammatory Bowel Disease and their Associations with Diet
 doi:

 This contains the scripts used for pre-processing the two datasets: UK Biobank, and HMP2 in R, and also performing metabolomics-based diagnoistic prediction of IBD, applying SHAP XAI and performing diet-metabolite correlations in Python.